 I’m a die-hard foodie and the first thing I did when we arrived in Rome was to book a food tour with Walks of Italy for the very next day.
 I knew from the very first day I was in food lover’s heaven.
-There seemed to be multiple restaurants on every street and they all looked amazing whether they were an outdoor cafe on a big Piazza or a tiny trattoria tucked into a tiny alleyway.
+There were restaurants on almost every street and the scent of Italian cooking wafting through the air called my name whether it came from an outdoor cafe on a big Piazza or a tiny trattoria tucked into a tiny alleyway.

 Walks of Italy Rome Food Tour

-The next morning, we took a taxi to meet up with our tour group for the Rome Food Tour: Pizza-Making, Markets & Tastings with Walks Of Italy.
+The next morning, we took a taxi to meet up with our tour group for the Rome Food Tour: Pizza-Making, Markets & Tastings.
 Our meeting place was at the statue of Giordano Bruno, located in the center of Campo di Fiori, an open-air market.
 We were a little early so while we were waiting we wandered around the market.

 Our tour guide was Julia, a 30ish young Brit who has been living in Rome for over ten years.
 She turned out to be a complete delight.